SIVAPRAKASHK3/M2_HomeAutomation/1_Requirement/README.md

 ##  Feautures
   * Easy in controlling the exhaust  fan and lighting.
-  * Automatic controlling using motion retection .
+  * Automatic controlling using motion retection with temperature and ir sensor.

 ## Research
   * Referred many Arduino IR sensor based projects.